hellojsna/Make-a-Thon-2025-Ttureoppeong/README.en.md

 [한국어 버전 이용 가능](./README.md)

+This repository only contains code written by me.

 ![Photo of a device we built for a demonstration.
 On the left side of the photo is a device for cleaning sewers, and on the right is a sensor that can measure the water level in the sewer.](README-images/FullView.jpg)

 Gyeonggi-do Goyang Office of Education **2025 AI Make-a-Thon** Project